 Capitol Hill Session Paints Dark Portrait of Putin’s Russia

-WASHINGTON (CN) – Forget fears that Russia has mastered the use of information as a weapon, a quartet of experts said on Capitol Hill Thursday, Russian President Vladimir Putin has something far more fearsome at his disposal: a gift for using corruption to advance his geopolitical goals.
+WASHINGTON (CN) – Forget fears that Russia has mastered the use of information as a weapon, a quartet of experts said on Capitol Hill Thursday, because Russian President Vladimir Putin has something far more fearsome at his disposal: a gift for using corruption to advance his geopolitical goals.

-The US got a taste of Russia’s use of information as a bludgeon during the 2016 presidential election, when Wikileaks released stolen and embarrassing emails from Democratic officials at key moments in the campaign to damaged Hillary Clinton and boost then-candidate Donald Trump.
+The U.S. got a taste of Russia’s use of information as a bludgeon during the 2016 presidential election, when Wikileaks released stolen and embarrassing emails from Democratic officials at key moments in the campaign to damaged Hillary Clinton and boost then-candidate Donald Trump.

 But Brian Whitmore, of Radio Free Europe, said the conversation has focused too much on Russia’s use of nefarious use of information at the peril of ignoring more potent threats.